Analysis | How Do People Catch Covid-19? Here’s What Experts Say

 Respiratory Droplets

-The warm, moist atmosphere within the gas cloud delays evaporation, while airflow helps propel the payload of pathogen-bearing droplets further than if they were outside a cloud.
-A cough can disperse virus particles 4-to-5 meters (13-16 feet) and a sneeze can project them as far as 8 meters away, depending on humidity and temperature.
-Infection could occur if the droplets drift into the nose, mouth or eye of someone nearby.
+These spatters of virus-laden liquid of varying sizes, expelled like ballistic missiles from the mouth and nose of an infected person, are thought to be the main route.
+A cough can disperse virus particles 4-to-5 meters (13-16 feet) and a sneeze can project them as far as 8 meters away, depending on humidity, temperature and airflow.
+The droplets can cause infection by falling into an eye, nose or mouth, by being inhaled or getting stuck on a hand and transferred to one of these entry sites.

-Droplets can contaminate surfaces when they settle, creating what’s called a “fomite.”
-Although less likely, transmission could occur when a hand touches a fomite, such as a doorknob or utensil, and then comes in contact with the mouth, nose or eyes.

-Patients may harbor potentially infectious SARS-CoV-2 virus in their saliva, stool, and urine as long as 15 days after falling ill, researchers in South Korea showed in a study of five patients in July.
-Spending at least 15 minutes in close contact (being within 1.8 meters) with an infected person, and spending even briefer periods with someone who is coughing or sneezing, are associated with higher risk for transmission.
+Spending at least 15 minutes in close contact (within 1.8 meters) with an infected person, or even briefer periods with someone who is coughing or sneezing, is associated with higher risk for transmission.
+Patients may harbor potentially infectious SARS-CoV-2 virus in their saliva, stool and urine as long as 15 days after falling ill, researchers in South Korea showed in a study of five patients in July.

 The virus can be highly stable in favorable environments, lingering for weeks in near-freezing temperatures.
 At room temperature, it can survive as long as 24 hours on cardboard, 48 hours on stainless steel, and 72 hours on plastic, one study found.
-Standard disinfection kills it though.

-Dry air might also be important.
-Researchers in Australia’s New South Wales state found a consistent negative relationship between relative humidity and Covid-19 occurrence.
-A 1% drop in relative humidity was predicted to increase cases about 7-8%, with a more pronounced effect at a relative humidity of less than 75-79%, they found.
+Another found it survived and remained infectious for 96 hours, or four days, on a surface with protein traces, such as mucous.
+Standard disinfection kills it though, as does sunlight.
+Dry air, on the other hand, appears to favor transmission.

+Viruses can attach to other particles such as dust and pollution, which can modify the aerodynamic characteristics and increase dispersion.
+They can also contaminate surfaces when these particles settle, creating what’s called a “fomite.”
+Although less likely, transmission could occur when a hand touches a fomite, such as a doorknob or utensil, and then comes in contact with the mouth, nose or eyes.

 Tiny Aerosolized Particles

-The tiniest particles emitted from an infected person may be carried aloft in gas clouds tens of meters from where they started.
+The tiniest particles emitted from an infected person may be carried aloft in turbulent gas clouds possibly tens of meters from where they started.
 Indoor and closed environments without adequate ventilation and air-filtration enable these microdroplets to float longer, while their small size increases their odds of being inhaled, causing a potentially more severe infection.
-Evidence for airborne transmission is still emerging, however, and incomplete.
+Evidence for airborne transmission, however, is still emerging, incomplete, and remains a topic of debate.

-• Researchers who aerosolized SARS-CoV-2 intentionally found active virus can float in the air for as long as 3 hours.
+Researchers who aerosolized SARS-CoV-2 intentionally found active virus can float in the air for as long as 3 hours.
 The World Health Organization said the experiment didn’t reflect normal coughing or clinical settings, but later acknowledged the possibility of airborne transmission can’t be ruled out.
+Some scientists have pointed to the association of surgical face mask usage and absence of transmission of SARS-CoV-2 as supporting the likelihood airborne transmission.

+• Exhaled breath may play an important role in the transmission, scientists showed after finding patients in Beijing in the early stages of Covid-19 exhaled millions of SARS-CoV-2 virus particles an hour into the air.

 • In Guangzhou, China, viral traces were detected in the bathroom of a vacant apartment directly above one where five people had been confirmed as having Covid-19, suggesting the pathogen may have wafted upward through drain pipes after a toilet was flushed.